 - GRAVELY DISABLED: Behavior that results in the individual being in danger of serious physical harm resulting from the failure to provide for his/her needs of health and safety or, the individual has shown a deterioration in routine functioning which is evidenced by a repeated and escalating loss over his/her actions and is not receiving necessary care for health and safety needs.

 Initial referral can be from anyone, such as the police, family, a neighbor, a landlord, the hospital emergency room or hospital in-patient unit.
-The DMHP interviews the person making the referral, takes a statement and gathers all pertinent information.
-The person referred is evaluated by the DMHP, who determines whether there are appropriate alternatives to hospitalization, and whether the person would accept voluntary hospitalization.
-If neither are an option and the person meets the terms of the statute, the DMHP will detain the person.
+The DCR interviews the person making the referral, takes a statement and gathers all pertinent information.
+The person referred is evaluated by the DCR, who determines whether there are appropriate alternatives to hospitalization, and whether the person would accept voluntary hospitalization.
+If neither are an option and the person meets the terms of the statute, the DCR will detain the person.

 The initial detention period is for 72 hours of observation and treatment.
 During this period a decision is made whether the person needs further inpatient treatment.